apache/james-project/README.txt

 - SHA1 (optional): is the given git SHA1 of the james-project repository to build or trunk if none.
 - -s option: given tests will not be played while building.
 Not specifying means play tests.

+Some tests needs a DOCKER_HOST environment variable in order to be played, they will be ignored if you don't provide this variable.
+If you wish to play them, you may use a command like the following (depending on your docker configuration):
+$ docker run --env DOCKER_HOST=tcp://172.17.0.1:2376 -v $PWD/.m2:/root/.m2 -v $PWD:/origin -v $PWD/dockerfiles/run/spring/destination:/destination -t james/project SHA1

+If you are using a a fresh installation of Docker, your DOCKER_HOST should be unix:///var/run/docker.sock and you should mount this socket as a volume:
+$ docker run --env DOCKER_HOST=unix:///var/run/docker.sock -v /var/run/docker.sock:/var/run/docker.sock -v $PWD/.m2:/root/.m2 -v $PWD:/origin -v $PWD/dockerfiles/run/spring/destination:/destination -t james/project SHA1

 Howto run James in Docker
 =========================